It’s pretty safe to say that the post-spawn is one of the hardest times of year to catch bass, in fact, many anglers feel it can be brutal.

 Post-spawn begins right after the spawning stage when bass leave their spawning beds.
 Depending upon where you live the post-spawn stage can vary from February in the south to as late as July way up north.

 Basically, after the spawn, bass are recovering and are often lethargic.
 Both females and males have been guarding beds persistently.
 Once the female is done, she will most likely head for deeper water to recover, while the male hangs around protecting the eggs.
 At this point, the male is ferociously attacking any and all threats to exhaustion.
 Once the eggs hatch, the males will continue to stay with the tiny bass (called “fry”) until they reach about 1 inch or so in length.
 The whole process can take several weeks and is very demanding on both the male and female bass.

 Typically, female bass enter the post spawn stage while male bass are still guarding the nest, and ultimately the fry.
 During this time the larger female bass just don’t feed that much.
 They are focused on rest and recovery from the act of spawning.
 When they do feed, they will feed on the easiest bait for them to catch.
 This means you need to slow down your presentation.

 On reservoirs and impoundments, I like to searching for cover just outside bedding areas first and then look for the migration paths that head back out into deeper water.
-If your hoping to catch a post spawn female, you need to slow down, which is not always easy when the bite is slow.
+If you're hoping to catch a post-spawn female, you need to slow down, which is not always easy when the bite is slow.

 The post-spawn can last up to about 3 or 4 weeks, unfortunately, and can be frustrating for anglers.